yudapinhas/helmfiles/charts/jenkins/README.md

 https://e3a9-79-177-129-215.ngrok-free.app/github-webhook/
 ```

-Repeat this for each repository you want Jenkins to listen to:

-Set up the GitHub webhook in your repository:
+Repeat this for each repository you want Jenkins to listen to and set up the GitHub webhook in your repositories:
 - Go to Settings → Webhooks → Add webhook
 - Payload URL → the ngrok URL + `/github-webhook/`
 - Content type → application/json